-IOWA.-John Chaney writes.-The debate between Evans and Fishback closed with a glorious victory for the side of Spiritualism.
-The debate was a grand thing for our cause in this place, notwithstanding we have had a great many good lectures here, and which always resulted in a great deal of good, yet they did not have the effect that the debate did, that brought Spiritualism and Orthodoxy face to face, and, too, in such a manner that all could that would, see the wide difference.
+IOWA -John Chancy writes - The debate be ween Evans and Flahback closed with a glorious victory for the side of Spiritualism.
+The debate was a grand thing for our cause in this place, notwithstanding we have had a great many good leewithstanding we have had a great many good lec-tures here, and which always resulted in a great deal of good, yet they did not have the effect that the debate did, that brought Spiritualism and Orthodoxy face to face, and, too, in such a manner that all could that would, see the wide difference.
 On the first question, Bro.
-Fishback drove Evans from his Orthodox works, and he took shelter behind Materialism.
-On the second question he took hind Materialism.
-On the second question he took shelter behind Atheism, where Bro.
-F. held him, and poured in on him Spiritual grape, so thick and fast that he had no time or opportunity to regain his last works.
-We think after this grand victory, and that too, over the strongest man in their ranks, that Orthodoxy, certainly will not have the bardihood ever to risk another battle with Spiritualism, especially Bro.
+Fishback drove Evans from his Orthodox works, and he took shelter be-hind Materialism.
+On the second question be took shelter behind Athelam, where Bro.
+P. held him, and poured in on him Spiritual grape, so thick and fast that he had no time or objectsuity to regain his last works.
+We think after this grand regain in that too, over the strongest man in their ranks, that Orthodory, certainly will not have the hardibood ever to risk another battle with Spiritualism, especially Bro.
 Fishback.

-NEW YORK CITY,-Della E. Dake writes:-In closing my brief letter, I have to speak of that which is saddening.
+NEW YORK CITY .- Della E. Dake writes In closing my brief letter, I have to speak of that which is saddening.
 In October last I wrote you of the marriage of Dr. Slade of this City.
-A week since, after a long and severe sickness, the happy bride of yesterday, joined the inhabitants of the Summer-land.
-Although having no knowledge of Salritualism previous to have marriage with Dr. Spiritualism previous to her marriage with Dr. Slade, she died in full belief of its beautiful reali-Slade, she died in full belief of its beautiful realities, and stepped across the threshold with loying words and looks for the dear one she left.
-She had the best care that a loying husband and dear friends could bestow.
-In a communication from her to myself and husband, she says: "Oh, how beautiful!
+A week since, after a long and severe siekness, the happy bride of rectangles inside the lebests for the state of the state. bride of ve-terday, joined the inhabitants of the Summer-land.
+Although having no knowledge of Spiritualism previous to ber marriage with Dr. Slade, she died in full belief of its beautiful reali ties, and stepped across the threshold with loving words and looks for the dear one she left.
+She had the best care that a loving husband and dear friends could bestow.
+In a communication from her to myself and husband, she says "(th, how beautiful!
 I feel so sorry for the medium, but it will only link him with greater and higher powers."
 How beautiful to know that soon we shall all meet our beloved in homes beyond the "storm-clouds" of this life.
-To-morrow my husband and myself go to Rochester, N. Y., to spend the coming holidays.
-Our friends can address us at No. 10 North Avenue, Rochester, N. Y. 10 North Avenue, Rochester, N. Y.
+To-morrow my hu-band and myself go to Rochester, N. Y., to spend the coming holidays.
+Our friends can address us at No. 10 North Avenue Rochester, N. 10 North Avenue, Rochester, N. Y.